 I hope you like this gelato recipe.
 I’d love to hear from you and what you think of it.
 I have to make more.
 Real soon.

-- 8 cardamom pods, opened, the seeds removed and lightly crushed
+- 8 cardamom pods opened, seeds removed and lightly crushed

-- 3 inch piece of fresh ginger, peeled and chopped finely
+- 3 inch piece of ginger peeled and finely chopped

-- 1 3 inch stick of cinnamon, cracked into small pieces
+- 3 inch stick of cinnamon broken into small pieces

-- 2 tbsp spoons of darljeeling tea leaves
+- 2 tbsp darljeeling or black tea leaves

 - 1 cup heavy cream

-- Refrigerate the mixture for at least 4 hours, or up to overnight.
+Refrigerate the mixture for at least 4 hours, or up to overnight.
 Churn according to your ice-cream maker’s directions until frozen.
+Usually this takes about 20-25 minutes.